Microsoft gives employees sneak peek at new 'selfie' phone

 The 'selfie' craze, or taking a picture of yourself and friends, hit its peak earlier this year when Ellen DeGeneres posted a shot of Hollywood luminaries at the Academy Awards which became the most popular message ever on Twitter.
 Oxford Dictionaries named 'selfie' its word of the year in 2013.

-(This version of the story corrects spelling of peek in headline and first paragraph)
+(Fixes spelling of peek, correcting it from peak, in headline and first paragraph)

 (Reporting by Bill Rigby; Editing by Tom Brown)